Odoo and PostgreSQL Performance Tuning Guide

 As a general rule of thumb, 1 worker can support ~6 concurrent users or ~5,000 website visitors per day.
 However, actual capacity per worker varies widely with usage patterns.
 For example, one Odoo deployment might handle 50–100 users on a single worker if they perform light operations, whereas another with heavy transactions might see one worker struggle with 20 users.

-If all 20 users are all working concurrently (actively clicking, saving, or loading screens at the same moment), your Odoo instance will need 3 to 4 workers (20 active users / 6 concurent users/worker = 3.33 workers).
-If most users are idle and only a few work at the same time, 1 worker is enough, but setting 2 gives you some buffer for spikes.
+If most users are idle and only a few work at the same time, 1 worker is enough and setting workers to 2 gives you some buffer for spikes.
+However, if all 20 users are all working concurrently (actively clicking, saving, or loading screens at the same moment), your Odoo instance will need 3 to 4 workers (20 active users / 6 concurrent users per worker = 3.33 workers).

 Minimum of 2 workers required for PDF generation